Attention on winners…

 The Supreme Exhibit of the NZ DairyEvent, Kiteroa Cream Bubbette, getting over the first hurdle in the breed show when she was named Grand Champion Ayrshire by Australian judge, Scott Braendler.
 Photo: Sheila Sundborg (Canada).

-Ryan Barker accepts the Junior Champion Ayrshire crown from association Ayrshire judge, Courtney Davies (Auckland).
+Ryan Barker accepts the Junior Champion Ayrshire crown from association Ayrshire judge, Courtney Davies (Auckland) for Sunshine Dales Diva, owned by Sunshine Ayrshires (Woodville).
 Photo: Sheila Sundborg (Canada).

 𝐑𝐄𝐒𝐄𝐑𝐕𝐄 – Brown Swiss – Te Hau Owen Astra (sire: Studer’s BS O Malley Owen) – Holly Williams (Feilding)